Asymptotically conical Ricci flat K\"ahler metrics on $\mathbb{C}^2$ with cone singularities along a complex curve: Introduction

-Finally we proceed to the weighted estimates.
+The $C^2$-estimate gives us the uniform bound $ C^{-1} \omega_0 \leq \omega_t \leq C \omega_0$.
+Then we can apply the interior $C^{2, \alpha}$-estimate given by Theorem 1.7 of Chen-Wang \cite{ChenWang}.
+We proceed to the weighted estimates in Subsection \ref{WESTIMATES}.
 We start by proving a bound on $\|u_t\|_{0, \mu}$ for some $\delta< \mu < 0$.
-The technique is again Moser iteration, we follow \cite{Joy}.
-Finally the bound on $\|u_t\|_{2, \alpha, \delta}$ follows from the linear theory developed.
+The technique is Moser iteration and we follow \cite{Joyce} again.
+The bound on $\|u_t\|_{2, \alpha, \delta}$ follows from the linear theory developed.
+Theorem \ref{thm} is finally proved in \ref{PFTHM}.

-$Acknowledgments$ I wish to thank my supervisor Simon Donaldson for suggesting the problem and his patience.
-The research was supported by the European Research Council.